moraell/KinectMocap4Blender/README.md

 The target model must be in a standing rest pose.

-It has been developped for Blender 2.79 on Windows 10.
+It has been developped for Blender 2.79 and 2.80 on Windows 10.

 ### A few words about the project genesis
 A few monthes ago, I browsed the web in order to find a way to setup my own homemade capture studio with a Kinect sensor, for a videogame I'm working on.
 I am not a 3D artist and a real noob with Blender, so I wanted something to help me with the animation process.
 I found a few solutions but they were either very expensive (and not working very well anyway, at least the demos I tried) or not fitting my needs (not working on Windows 10 or requiring a specific armature that just wouldn't do with my target model).
 So I decided to learn Python, dig into Blender documentation (and I think I broke a few shovels in the process ;)), and here is the result.